SF-4509

 Minnesota S.F.
 No. 4509 — Responsible Artificial Intelligence Safety and Education Act (RAISE Act)

-The RAISE Act imposes safety and transparency obligations on developers of AI models in Minnesota.
-Developers must implement and publish a written safety and security protocol before deploying any AI model, conduct annual reviews, retain detailed testing records for the deployment period plus five years, and report safety incidents to the attorney general within 72 hours.
-Deployment is prohibited if it creates an unreasonable risk of critical harm, defined as death, serious injury, or mental injury to 25+ people or $1M+ in damages resulting from CBRN weapon creation or autonomous criminal conduct.
-Enforcement is by the attorney general (up to $10M first violation, $30M subsequent) and by private right of action for injured persons.
+The RAISE Act imposes safety, transparency, and incident reporting obligations on developers of AI models.
+Before deploying a model, developers must implement a written safety and security protocol covering risk reduction, cybersecurity, and testing procedures; publish the protocol publicly; transmit a copy to the attorney general; and retain detailed testing records for the deployment period plus five years.
+Developers are prohibited from deploying a model that creates an unreasonable risk of critical harm (defined as death, serious injury, or mental injury to 25+ people, or $1M+ in damages from CBRN weapons or autonomous criminal conduct).
+Safety incidents must be reported to the attorney general within 72 hours.
+Enforcement is through AG civil actions with penalties up to $10M/$30M and a private right of action for injured persons.

 Summary

-The RAISE Act imposes safety and transparency obligations on developers of AI models in Minnesota.
-Developers must implement and publish a written safety and security protocol before deploying any AI model, conduct annual reviews, retain detailed testing records for the deployment period plus five years, and report safety incidents to the attorney general within 72 hours.
-Deployment is prohibited if it creates an unreasonable risk of critical harm, defined as death, serious injury, or mental injury to 25+ people or $1M+ in damages resulting from CBRN weapon creation or autonomous criminal conduct.
-Enforcement is by the attorney general (up to $10M first violation, $30M subsequent) and by private right of action for injured persons.
+The RAISE Act imposes safety, transparency, and incident reporting obligations on developers of AI models.
+Before deploying a model, developers must implement a written safety and security protocol covering risk reduction, cybersecurity, and testing procedures; publish the protocol publicly; transmit a copy to the attorney general; and retain detailed testing records for the deployment period plus five years.
+Developers are prohibited from deploying a model that creates an unreasonable risk of critical harm (defined as death, serious injury, or mental injury to 25+ people, or $1M+ in damages from CBRN weapons or autonomous criminal conduct).
+Safety incidents must be reported to the attorney general within 72 hours.
+Enforcement is through AG civil actions with penalties up to $10M/$30M and a private right of action for injured persons.

 Enforcement & Penalties